FlareXes/Hashnode/cljkmzfzj07xhzznv29s44sdb.md

 #### **Authentication**

-We can say authentication means proving *Who Are You?* We have lots of examples of Authentication in the real world like Login Page, Forget Password, 2FA, etc. where you have to provide relevant information to prove *Who Are You?* Authentication can be achieved in different ways, but the majority of authentication methods include things like -
+We can say authentication means proving *Who You Are.* We have lots of examples of Authentication in the real world like Login Page, Forget Password, 2FA, etc. where you have to provide relevant information to prove *Who You Are.* Authentication can be achieved in different ways, but the majority of authentication methods include things like -

 * **Something You Know**, Like Password